 Peggy was preceded in death by both parents: Amy Campbell Mathieson and David Campbell Mathieson sister: Norma Ivy Hughes and brother: Rudolph Campbell Mathieson Peggy is survived by her daughters, Angela Gordon and Michelle Manuel; son, Terrence Dundas, grandchildren, Ryan Gordon, Chantasia Manuel, Jordan Manuel and Two Great Grandchildren and One Great Great Grandson as well as a host of cousins, nieces, nephews and family, and friends.

-To send flowers to Magretha (Peggy) Agnes Mathieson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Magretha (Peggy) Agnes Mathieson, please visit our floral store.